 Redistributing the 7MHz channels in a different way and taking into account a 3:1 DL:UL ratio, allows to increase the downlink capacity without the use of additional spectrum resources.

-[editorial note: elaborate further the text on the frequency reuse SE19(12)12r1]

-[Editor note: contributions needed to address the following comments:

-1) How the frequency planning, made in the first deployment, should be changed for the expansion ?

-2) in the (12)13 original example most frequencies have been shifted from one link to other links, this would highly impact the planning, while, in the symmetric case, you have only to widen the channels without changing the frequencies.
-This would result in a far simple re-planning.]

-EXAMPLE 2:
+EXAMPLE 2: Saving spectrum

 In this example is shown how can be saved 25% of the spectrum by using asymmetrical planning.
 For this example we assume an asymmetric traffic profile of 1:2 UL:DL